TwoRingSoft/Vrsnr/Readme.md

 The command line application is built with the `vrsn` target and Mac app with `Vrsnr`.
 App tests are run via `VrsnrTests` and CLI tests via `vrsnTests`.
 Travis runs both test schemes using Scripts/test.sh.

+If you make a change that breaks `vrsnTests` because the baseline output needs to be updated, run `rake update_baselines`.
+Don't check in `vrsnTests/rsults`.

 ## Supported file formats

 `vrsn` currently knows how to parse the value of a given key from the following file types: